 Delay Until a Specific Time

-You may want to control what time of day recipients receive a specific flow email in your series.
-This can be useful when you want to normalize the time of day people receive your emails, for instance, if you know your audience typically opens emails at a certain time.
+You may want to control what time of day recipients receive a specific flow email or SMS in your series.
+This can be useful when you want to normalize the time of day people receive your messages, for instance, if you know your audience typically opens emails at a certain time.

 Within the settings for a Time Delay component, you can choose, "Delay until a specific time of day."
-If you have an email following this time delay, this will establish the send time for that email.
+If you have an SMS following this time delay, this will establish the send time for that SMS.

-One benefit to choose the "Wait __ Days" option, without selecting a set time, is that each recipient will then receive the email at the same time they took the flow's trigger action -- the time someone took the trigger action is one data point that tells you the recipient was online engaging with your business at that time, and thus it might be a time they're typically active online.
+One benefit to choosing the "Wait __ Days" option, without selecting a set time, is that each recipient will then receive the SMS or email at the same time they took the flow's trigger action—the time someone took the trigger action is one data point that tells you the recipient was online engaging with your business at that time, and thus it might be a time they're typically active online.